boguckicollection/kartoteka/README.md

 their quantity summed.
 The importer recognises quantity columns named `stock`, `ilość`, `ilosc`, `quantity` or `qty` (case and spacing are ignored).
 If no such column is found, the merged output adds an `ilość` column with the calculated totals.
-The exporter names the first image column `images 1` and the importer accepts both `image1` and `images 1` when loading existing files.
+The importer accepts both `image1` and the legacy `images 1` column when loading existing files.
 All unique `warehouse_code` values from the merged rows are preserved and joined with semicolons so you can still locate every individual card after deduplication.